Ghini/ghini.desktop/doc/index.rst

 * **ghini.pocket** puts a snapshot of your database in your handheld device.
 * **ghini.tour** assists garden visitors with a map and spoken virtual panels.

-This documentation focuses on ghini.desktop, but it also contains pages dedicated to using the other components, and to their mutual interaction.

 .. image:: images/ghini-family.png

+The bulk of this documentation focuses on ghini.desktop, but it also contains pages dedicated to :any:`ghini.web`, :any:`ghini.pocket`, :any:`ghini.tour`, and to the :any:`interaction among components`.

 All Ghini software is `open <http://www.opensource.org>`_ and `free
 <http://www.fsf.org>`_.
 Our standalone software is released under the `GNU